iFlex/mfs-sleeptracker/README.md

-# mfs-sleeptracker
+# mfs-fitness

-Service that pulls fitness data from FitBit and insert it into InfluxDB.
+Service that reports on fitness data and pulls it from various sources First implemented source is FitBit
+Second source is a manual insert frontend

 Requirements:
 1. External Scheduling